-Much documentation about CALMO already exists and will not be repeated in this document.
-In particular the COSMO Technical Reports 25 and 31 (Khain et al. 2015, 2017) provide a very detailed description of many aspects of the project.
-All this documentation is accessible on the COSMO web at http://www.cosmo-model.org/content/tasks/priorityProjects/calmo/default.htm.

-In section 1 of this report, a short introduction to the calibration method is proposed and the appropriate modifications required for adapting the methodology from RCM to NWP are presented.
-The roadmap of the project and the progress achieved within each CALMO task are presented in section 2.
-A short description of the MM is made in section 3, while section 4 is focused on sensitivity experiments and a new strategy for fitting the MM.
-Section 5 summarizes the verification of the COSMO-2 simulations computed with the optimal set of parameters and with the default parameters, using the standard verification system of MeteoSwiss.
-Section 6 presents a case study using the calibrated parameters.
-Conclusions are made in section 7.
-A full commented list of unconfined model parameters is available in appendix 1, and the results of sensitivity experiments for different model parameters and for different regions are presented in appendix 2.
+Much documentation about CALMO already exists and will not be duplicated in this document.
+More specifically two COSMO Technical Reports, No 25 and 31 (Khain et al. 2015, 2017) provide a very detailed description of many aspects of the project.
+All this documentation is accessible on the COSMO web.
+In Sec.
+2 of this report, a short introduction to the calibration method is proposed and the appropriate modifications required for adapting the methodology from RCM to NWP are presented.
+The roadmap of the project and the progress achieved within each CALMO task are presented in Sec.
+3. A short description of the MM is made in Sec.
+4, while Sec.
+5 is focused on sensitivity experiments and a new strategy for fitting the MM.
+Sec.
+6 summarizes the verification of the COSMO-2 simulations computed with the optimal set of parameters and with the default parameters, using the standard verification system of MeteoSwiss.
+Sec.
+7 presents a case study using the calibrated parameters.
+Conclusions are made in Sec.
+8. A full commented list of unconfined model parameters is available in Appendix 9, and the results of sensitivity experiments for different model parameters and for different regions are presented in Appendix 10.